Written by

 Chris Langin

-9 min read
+15 min read

 In December of 2025, I came across a snippet of Tatsuya Imai's pitch data and outcomes from Japan.
-As someone who works with professional pitchers for a living, there isn't a lot of wiggle room for writing full blogs pitching someone's free agency profile — especially when you don't train the athlete.
+As someone who works with professional pitchers for a living, there isn't a lot of wiggle room for writing full blogs on someone's free agency profile — especially when you don't train the athlete.
 But the slider data was interesting enough that I made an exception.

-The primary use case for pitch physics is not prediction, in my opinion, but rather its quick stability — how fast a profile becomes reliable.
-We've far crossed the threshold needed for Imai's slider to be of debate or in need of further sample.
+This is an addendum that stays entirely within the lane of his slider.
+Two MLB starts in, we now have Statcast data — spin-induced movement, efficiency, tilt — information that wasn't accessible in the NPB data I had.
+The primary use case for pitch physics isn't prediction in my opinion, but rather its quick stability — how fast a profile becomes reliable.
+We've far crossed the threshold needed for Imai's slider.
 Now is the time to unravel it.

 Because I genuinely think Tatsuya Imai has a monopoly on his pitch he calls a slider.